All info and quotations are from Katie Hickman's Courtesans

 One major type of publication in the Victorian underworld was a gentleman's guide to the current brothels and prostitutes working in London.
 There were dozens of them, and they were all being constantly updated with locations, specialties and ratings of the establishment or individual girl.
 The biggest was known as "The Harris List".
 These publications were a combination of Zagat's guide and those flyers for call-girls that you see in telephone booths.

 When a guide was published about The Nunnery, there were some hilarious extracts about the girls.
-They also attempted anonymity of the girls by leaving out letters of their name.
+They also attempted anonymity of the girls by leaving out letters of their names.
 Why?
 Who the hell knows.
 It's hilariously funny to see how those in the 19th century attempted to describe sexual positions/kinks.
 I will add some clarity where I can.

 Miss B-nf-ld was "frequently mounted a la militaire, and as frequently performed the rites of the love-inspiring queen according to the equestrian order, in which style she is said to afford uncommon delight' (86). ["a la militaire" was French for the missionary position; I think "equestrian order" means "cowgirl"].